evorosh1/snapyelp-appios/planning/sprints/sprint2/sprint_notes.md

 ###  User Story

-- As a user, I want a view that just display posts that I have created
+- As a user, I want a view the just display posts that I have created
 - As a user, I want to see posts my friends have created
 - As a user, I want to add captions and pictures to my posts